 - 2.a.
 Direct residential subdivision development to planned growth areas in order to prevent conflicts between residential development and productive land uses like agriculture and forestry. - 2.b.
-Promote the development of low to moderate-income housing that is consistent in quality, character, and location with the town's comprehensive plan. - 2.c.
-Direct the use of creative development designs that preserve rural character, agricultural lands, productive forests, and natural resources.
+Promote the development of housing that is consistent in quality, character, and location with the town's comprehensive plan. - 2.c.
+Encourage the use of creative development designs that preserve rural character, agricultural lands, productive forests, and natural resources.